 Burnout is a state of physical and emotional exhaustion.
 It can occur when you experience long-term stress in your job, or when you have worked in a physically or emotionally draining role for a long time.

-Although burnout is a long-standing issue, the pandemic has placed further burden on NHS staff and exacerbated the problem.
-Whilst there may be factors beyond control, such as increasing demands on the service, employers must act quickly and effectively to tackle burnout by facilitating a supportive, compassionate, and positive experience that prioritises the experience and wellbeing of our staff.
+Although burnout is a long-standing issue, the pandemic placed further burdens on NHS staff and exacerbated the problem.
+The Long Term Workforce Plan has emphasised the importance of retaining our valued NHS workforce and while there are factors beyond our control, such as increasing demands on the service, employers must act quickly and effectively to tackle burnout by facilitating a supportive, compassionate and positive experience that prioritises the experience and wellbeing of staff.

 This guidance intends to support leaders in the NHS, including health and wellbeing leads and managers, who all play an important role in beating staff burnout.